Discussion in 'Legal' started by CZ-75BD, Mar 1, 2018.

 sent me an address in PA but it is different person name, would it be legal for me to send to that address?
 I'm trying to get rid of unused calibers, but not want to break any laws.

-Question, if the OP does send the ammo to a private individual in NY, who is legally at risk, the shipper or the receiver?
+does send the ammo to a private individual in NY, who is legally at risk, the shipper or the receiver?
 Seems like it would be tough for NY to prosecute someone in Illinois.

 Y SAFE ACT - ONLINE AMMUNITION SALES

 Just mere days after celebrating our great nation’s independence, Republicans have taken a huge step forward for Second Amendment supports and making substantial changes to New York’s SAFE Act by fortifying an obligatory “memorandum of understanding”(M.O.U).
 State Senator James L. Seward has pushed for change since the 2013 when the SAFE act was originally sanctioned.

 Gov. Andrew Cuomo has agreed to suspend plans for background checks for ammunition sales in New York and allow internet sales of ammunition, changing part of the NY Safe Act, according to state Sen. James Seward.